south africa big and small

 Discovering a smaller Africa was far more fascinating and rewarding for me.
 Lake Malawi boasts over 500 varieties of fish, and snorkelling through huge clouds of neon-coloured Mbuna never ceased to be a thrill.
 I’d hold my breath and drift underwater for as long as I could while the fish would surround me and nibble at my fingertips.
 On resurfacing, at times I was faced by very playful and curious otters, stopping just short of actually poking me, but my favourites by far were the lizards.

 Coming in all shapes and sizes, from impressive foot-long fat grey dragon look-alikes to the small and nimble blue-green lizards, I could sit quietly for hours watching them slither over the rocks.
 To me that was the real face of Africa – not the dangers, but the beautiful everyday things you’d see if you stopped and lingered.
-That’s also why there is now a permanent little lizard crawling up my shoulder – it was my tiny piece of Africa to take home, when I eventually had to leave.”
+That’s also why there is now a permanent little lizard crawling up my shoulder – it was my tiny piece of South Africa to take home, when I eventually had to leave.”

 * photo by Emma Jacobs – Intrepid Photography Competition